 La Guita Manzanilla

-La Guita is tbasically the only produced at the bodegas Hijos de Rainera Pérez Marín in Sanlúcar de Barrameda (part of the Grupo Estévez).
+La Guita is basically the only wine produced at the bodegas Hijos de Rainera Pérez Marín in Sanlúcar de Barrameda (part of the Grupo Estévez).
 The name comes from the old Andalucian slang guita meaning cash (its founder was renowned for wanting to be paid in cash).
 The more common meaning though is string (hence guitar), highlighted by the fact that every bottle has a string around its neck.

 The solera holding this wine is huge, comprising around 16.000 butts in two cellars.
 Every year, a maximum of 35% of the solera’s capacity is extracted for sale and consumption.

 This is one of the most popular Manzanillas in Spain, and more or less the official drink at the Feria de Sevilla.
 La Guita used to be released as an older manzanilla pasada (around 12 years) produced by a single vinyard (until 1972), but due to this popularity it needed to be a little more flexible and younger (believed to be around 4,5 years).

 Nowadays all the grapes are bought from the Covisan cooperative, which groups 170 vine growers in Sanlúcar, so the production cycle is still 100% Sanluqueña, with a focus on the pago Miraflores.
 While maybe not as old as before, it is still a respected Manzanilla, one that is probably not for beginners due to its slightly firmer character.

 La Guita was the first brand to clearly state the bottling date on their bottles, which is funny because I think it’s one of the few widely available Manzanilla that age quite well in bottle in my experience.